Ficelloo/FicelloEngine/README.md

 # FicelloEngine
-A small open source C++ SDL2 game engine for linux
+A small open source C++ SDL2 game engine for linux with lua as scripting langage

 ## Downloading dependencies
 Arch Linux: